Skip to content

 • Compare the whole schema folder with the live database in the Schema Folder vs Database view.

-• Show detailed change summaries for folder comparison rows.
+• Show detailed change summaries for folder comparison rows and per-folder diff counts in the object explorer.

 • Generate a migration plan for one difference or all folder differences.